TaygaHoshi/tt-project/Lists/List of Social Spells.md

 **Range:** 5 meters
 **Duration:** (1 + EXP/4) rounds
 **Effect**
 	You play a dizzying sound for your target.
-This target takes 15 damage.
-	If you hit, make another precision roll against the target's Constitution.
-If you succeed, target is disoriented for the duration of this spell.
+This target takes 10 damage and is disoriented for the duration of this spell.

 ## Detect Vibrations
 **Complexity:** Complex
 **Casting Time:** Action
 **Cost:** 2 mana
-**Range:** Self
 **Radius:** (5 + EXP/2) meters
 **Duration:** 5 minutes
 **Explanation**